JeremyWarui/ToDoApp/README.md

 # Frontend Mentor - Todo app solution

-This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a fullstack solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).\
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.\

 ## Table of contents